ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 In the morning I attended a session by Aly Cabral which was very practically oriented.
 In the afternoon there was a more esoteric yet very interesting session by Keith Bostic who provided some insight into the inner workings of the WiredTiger storage engine and the difficulties the MongoDB team had to overcome to implement the new transaction model.

-To give some background, as a longtime Oracle DBA, I always found it odd that a database would lack what I had always considered a crucial database feature during my Oracle days, so I was naturally curious to know more about MongoDB's implementation and how it would compare to a typical relational database.
+To give some background, as a longtime Oracle DBA, I always found it odd that a database would lack what I had always considered a crucial database feature during my Oracle days.
+So I was naturally curious to know more about MongoDB's implementation and how it would compare to a typical relational database.

 In this post we will explore how multi-document transactions are implemented in MongoDB, how the implementation is similar to a relational database system and where they differ.

 ## Relational vs. document database
 As I learned through working with MongoDB the past two years, there is less need for multi-document transactions in MongoDB, and by extension, in document databases in general.
 For the majority of use cases single document transactions suffice.
-This is because the data model you use with a document database, is quite different from what you would use with an RDBMS.
+This is because the data model you use with a document database is quite different from what you would use with an RDBMS.

 In a relational database system you typically normalize data in order to avoid duplication.
 A single "entity" more often than not has data spanning multiple tables, so when you perform updates to a single entity you have to update multiple rows in multiple tables concurrently, which necessitates transactions.